alveraboquet/fintech.homework/unit_16_project_2/README.md

 <br>

 The objective of this project is to build a cryptocurrency notification agent that will continuously monitor OHLCV data and trigger alerts when common market indicators exceed configurable thresholds.
-When an alert is triggered, a LSTM RNN model will be employed to predict future price action.
-Additionally, NLP will be leveraged to perform sentiment analysis on related news articles.
+When an alert is triggered, various ML models (LSTM RNN, Linear Regression, and GARCH) will be employed to predict future price action .
+Additionally, NLP will be leveraged to perform sentiment analysis on recent news articles.
 Resultant data will be summarized and then emailed or text messaged to subscribed recipients.

 <br>